katychuang/CleanMagic-hakyll/README.md

 ## Installation instructions

-Note that this theme has specific features with requires a custom written [siteCtx context](https://github.com/katychuang/hakyll-cssgarden/blob/master/cleanMagic-hakyll/site.hs#L67), with specific fields mapped to the template fields.
-For example, $site_description$ is mapped below to "my beautiful blog"
+Note that this theme has specific design features that require a custom written [siteCtx context](https://github.com/katychuang/CleanMagic-hakyll/blob/master/site.hs#L68) that contains specific field values mapped to the template fields.
+For example, `$site_description$` in the template files is mapped to the constant field with the string, "my beautiful blog".

 ```haskell
 siteCtx :: Context String